pkiraly/ExData_Plotting1/README.md

 This is a forked repository of https://github.com/rdpeng/ExData_Plotting1.
 Please read the intorduction of the that repository.

-The scripts in the repository works with a prefitered set of data, so before running the R script, please run the provided shell script via
+The assigment said: "One alternative is to read the data from just those dates rather than reading in the entire dataset and subsetting to those dates."
+I followed this alternative route.
+The scripts in the repository works with a prefitered set of data (saved in the file `household_power_consumption.csv`).
+This file already takes place in the repository, but might want to recreate is with the provided shell script via

     sh household-filter.sh